 During 2025, we noticed more 1-1 direct messaging between students than ever.
 The value of these personal connections cannot be overstated - these are friendships being formed within your community space - housemates meeting, classmates getting to know one another, students with similar interests arranging to meet for pizza, bubble tea, or at a climbing wall once they arrive on campus.

 We also understand that it can be tricky to gauge uptake if a lot of messaging is happening in 1-1 chats.
 You can review how many pairs of students are exchanging DMs within the Analytics tab for that specific Community.
-You will also receive a weekly digest email every Friday, with an overview of private and direct messaging, as well as public Groups.
+You will also receive a weekly digest email every Friday, which includes an overview of private and direct messaging.

 NB: If you do not receive this, this either means that you do not have the option toggled on in your University Dashboard Settings, or there have been fewer than 20 messages in your Community for that weeklong period.